-Thesis Title: 'Liverpool in the Era of Abolition: the impact of the Slave Trade and its Abolition on Liverpool, and the Development of Liverpudlian Antislavery Thought, 1780-1834'.
-Supervisor: Dr Steve Behrendt
+Thesis Title: 'Slaving Capital in the Era of Abolition: Liverpool's Silent Rejection of the Slave Trade 1787-1807'.
+Supervisor: Dr Steve Behrend

 Thesis Title: '"Now the war is over, we have something else to worry us": New Zealand Children's Responses to Crises, 1914-1918'.
 Supervisor: Dr Kate Hunter

 Thesis Title: ''Not the Socialism we Dreamed of': Becoming Ex-Communists in the United States and New Zealand, 1956-58'.
 Supervisors: Associate Professor Jim McAloon and Associate Professor Dolores Janiewski

 Thesis Title: 'Holocaust Consciousness in New Zealand 1980-2010: A Study'.
 Supervisor: Dr Simone Gigliotti

 Thesis Title: 'The Reality of Return: Exploring the Experiences of World War One Soldiers after their Return to New Zealand'.
 Supervisor: Dr Kate Hunter